Albert Bridge, Belfast: History

 The previous bridge on this site was a privately owned five span masonry bridge which was built in 1831.
 It was officially called Lagan Bridge, although it was known as Halfpenny Bridge due to the toll charged.
 It was subsequently renamed to Albert Bridge after Queen Victoria's husband.
 In 1860 it was acquired by the Belfast Corporation, which abolished the toll.
 In 1886 two arches of the bridge collapsed, causing a single fatality.
 A temporary wooden bridge was erected until the completion of the replacement bridge.
 This new bridge was designed by Mr J. C. Bretland, the Borough Surveyor of Belfast at the time, and was constructed by Messrs Henry of Belfast on behalf of Belfast Corporation, at a cost of £36,500.
 All of the cast iron including the decorative lampposts were made in Derby by Andrew Handyside & Co.
 It was opened in 1890 and the name Albert Bridge was kept, but now in honour of Queen Victoria's grandson, Prince Albert Victor, who had laid a foundation stone in 1889.

+In the 1950's, the Hastings Bar was renamed to the Prince Albert Lounge.
+It sits at the bottom of the Albertbridge Road, at the junction facing the Newtownards Road McDonald's.
+Its name derives from the influence of the naming of the Albertbridge / Albertbridge Road.
+It is known colloquially as "The Albert".